-EEA was retained to consult with Community High School District 117 and to advise OWP/P Architects during the due diligence, master planning, and annexation process for a vacant site in preparation for the construction of a new 1,500-student high school.
+EEA was retained to consult with Community High School District 117 and to advise OWP/P Architects (now Cannon Design) during the due diligence, master planning, and annexation process for a vacant site in preparation for the construction of a new 1,500-student high school.

 The Master Plan for the 110-acre site included a total of 34 athletic facilities, including separate football and soccer stadiums, multiple baseball, softball, lacrosse, field hockey and soccer fields, 12 tennis courts, and running track with field events and a sand volleyball court.
 Many of these facilities overlapped to provide maximum flexibility during any one particular sport season.